Learning Efficient Coding of Natural Images with Maximum Manifold Capacity Representations: Results

-Within-class gradient coherence constitutes a plausible mechanistic explanation for the emergence of class separability, but it does not explain why members of the same class share similar compression strategies.
-To begin answering this question we examine the geometric properties of augmentation manifolds in the pixel domain.
-Here we observe small but measurable differences between the distributions of within-class similarity and across-class similarity, as demonstrated in the top row of figure \ref{fig: Manifold subspaces alignemnt}.
-The subtle difference in the geometric properties of augmentation manifolds in the pixel domain in turn leads to the increased gradient coherence observed above, which over training leads to a representation that rearranges and reshapes augmentation manifolds from the same class in a similar fashion (bottom row of figure \ref{fig: Manifold subspaces alignemnt}), thus allowing for the linear separation of classes.
-Not only are centroids of same-class-manifolds in more similar regions of the representation space than those coming from distinct classes (Fig \ref{fig: Manifold subspaces alignemnt} third column bottom row) but additionally same-class-manifolds have more similar shapes to each other (Fig \ref{fig: Manifold subspaces alignemnt} bottom row columns 1 and 2 show same-class-manifolds occupy subspaces with lower relative angles and share more variance).
+\textbf{Manifold subspace alignment.} Within-class gradient coherence constitutes a plausible mechanistic explanation for the emergence of class separability, but it does not explain why members of the same class share similar compression strategies.
+To explore this question we examine the geometric properties of augmentation manifolds in the pixel domain.
+Here we observe small but measurable differences between the distributions of within-class similarity and across-class similarity, as demonstrated in the top row of Fig.~\ref{fig: Manifold subspaces alignemnt}.
+The subtle difference in the geometric properties of augmentation manifolds in the pixel domain in turn leads to the increased gradient coherence observed above, which leads to a representation that rearranges and reshapes augmentation manifolds from the same class in a similar fashion (bottom row of Fig.~\ref{fig: Manifold subspaces alignemnt}), thus allowing better linear separation of classes.
+Not only are centroids of same-class-manifolds in more similar regions of the representation space than those coming from distinct classes (Fig. \ref{fig: Manifold subspaces alignemnt} third column bottom row) but additionally same-class-manifolds have more similar shapes to each other (Fig. \ref{fig: Manifold subspaces alignemnt} bottom row columns 1 and 2 show same-class-manifolds occupy subspaces with lower relative angles and share more variance).